TaitoUnited/terraform-google-kubernetes-infrastructure/README.md

   zone                       = "europe-west1-b"

   # Helm
-  # NOTE: On the first run helm_enabled should be set to false,
+  # NOTE: On the first run helm_enabled should be set to false.
+You can turn
-  # since Kubernetes cluster does not exist yet.
+  # helm_enabled to true once the Kubenetes cluster exists and you have
+  # authenticated to it.
   helm_enabled               = false

   # Settings